ngminhtran/ngminhtran.github.io/index.md

 I am currently exploring the following directions:

-**Teacher-Led Curriculum Customization:** What knowledge, supports, and scaffolds are needed to empower teachers to adapt CS instructional materials to their students' cultures and lived experiences?
+**Teacher-Led Curriculum Customization:** What knowledge, supports, and scaffolds are needed to empower teachers to adapt CS instructional materials to their students' cultures and experiences?

-**Teacher-in-the-loop AI:** How can we leverage AI to support teachers in efficiently preparing CS instructional materials while retaining teacher agency?
+**Teacher-AI Co-Creation:** How can we leverage AI to help teachers prepare CS instructional materials while retaining teacher agency?

 **Classroom Impact:**
-* How do teaching practices shift when CS teachers are teaching lesson materials they have created without and with AI support?
+* How do teaching practices shift when CS teachers are teaching materials they have created without and with AI support?
-* How do students respond to lesson materials created by their teachers?
+* How do students respond to materials created by their teachers?
-* How do teacher-authored lessons impact students from historically excluded populations in computing?
+* How do teacher-authored lesson materials impact students from historically excluded populations in computing?

-*My goal as a researcher is to make CS more accessible, especially for kids with limited personal connection to computing and technology or those who have a non-mainstream cultural background.*
+*My goal as a researcher is to make CS more accessible, especially for kids with limited personal connection to computing and technology or those who have a non-dominant cultural background.*

 * * *
 ## Selected Publications